Let us learn more about to onboard an ecmp enabled site.

 ECMP is now enabled by default within the

 CloudBlade.
-With the Local-AS configuration in the 3.0.1 version
+With the Local-AS configuration in the 2.1.1 version for

-for the CloudBlade, the ECMP onboarding of sites is simplified by
+the CloudBlade, the ECMP onboarding of sites is simplified by just

-just having to configure the prisma_access tag on a site, in conjunction
+having to configure the prisma_access tag on a site, in conjunction with

-provides the ability to add new links to the site and have them
+the ability to add new links to the site and have them automatically

-automatically be added to the ECMP bundle, providing the site with
+be added to the ECMP bundle, providing the site with an additional

-circuits, but can be disabled or modified for a given site.
-All
+can be disabled or modified for a given site.
+All circuits that

-circuits that have reachability to Prisma Access will automatically
+have reachability to Prisma Access will automatically be added to

-be added to the ECMP bundle, with up to four interfaces in the ECMP
+the ECMP bundle, with up to four interfaces in the ECMP bundle.

 Click the extended tags icon on the